Epimedium brachyrrhizum (Several clones/Cc. numbers)

 E. grandiflorum ‘Sirius’ (Cc.
 920024)

 A 1990 Dick Weaver introduction, ‘Sirius’ originated as a seedling in Harold Epstein’s garden.
 The large and delicate palest of pink flowers float above small, distinctively light green leaflets.
 Often only 5” tall in bloom, with a second flush of growth to 16”.
 Late to bloom. $8

 2003 Cobblewood Introduction

 The fresh spring foliage of this selection emerges dark purple, then lightens and expands to display a bold, 1/4” wide, mahogany-red edge.
 Very floriferous, it produces numerous flower stems held well above the foliage.
 The medium-sized flowers have soft lavender sepals backing white petals with downward curving spurs.
 A plant handsome in both flower and foliage.
 10” tall in bloom.
-Leaflets hold well into autumn when they turn a limey shade of green. $18
+Semi-evergreen leaflets hold well into autumn when they turn a limey shade of green. $18

 Epimedium grandiflorum 'Tama No Genpei'

 E. grandiflorum ‘Tama No Genpei’ (Cc.
 950039)

 A floriferous, showy Japanese selection with masses of large, crisp, bi-colored lavender/pink and white flowers.
 The lovely flowers paired with attractive purple-flecked new spring foliage gives the plant a very soft look in bloom.
 First blooms are held on 8” stems, with re-blooming stems elongating to 16”.
 Small leaflets. $12